 Fill in the following information.

 - Site Name: The name of your website — this can be changed at any point later in the Site Global Configuration page.

 When everything on the first page is completed, click the Setup Login Data button to proceed.

 You should now see the login data screen.

 - Real Name: The name of the Super User.
 This is how Joomla will greet you when you log in.

 - Super User account username: The username for the Super User.
 Avoid using admin (a good Security measure) or use My Profile in the Administration interface to change it later.

-- Admin Password: Remember that Super User has maximum control of the Site and Administrator interfaces, so try to use a difficult password.
+- Admin Password: Remember that a Super User has maximum control of the Site and Administrator interfaces, so use a difficult password.
 Use My Profile in the Administration interface to change it later.